 Joanna Stalnaker (Ph.D.
 New York University; B.A.
-Swarthmore College) works primarily on Enlightenment literature, philosophy, and science with an interdisciplinary focus on intellectual history and literary form.
-Other interests include sexuality and knowledge, theater and revolution, and the place of women writers in literary history.
-Her first book, The Unfinished Enlightenment: Description in the Age of the Encyclopedia (Cornell University Press, 2010), was awarded the Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.
-She has published articles in Representations, Diderot Studies, and Studies in Eighteenth-Century Culture.
-Her current project, Enlightenment Endings: Testaments for a Philosophical Age, looks at the last works of the philosophes to ascertain both their intimate view of aging and death and their historical view of the end of their era.
-She is also co-editing, with Nicholas Cronk, a special volume of the Romanic Review on authorship in eighteenth-century France.
-She serves on the editorial boards of the Romanic Review and Coulisses, on the MLA Division Executive Committee for Eighteenth-Century French Literature, and on the Board of the Society of Fellows at Columbia University.
-She teaches a wide range of graduate and undergraduate courses, including Rousseau and His Critics, Enlightenment / Counter-Enlightenment, Theater and Revolution, Sexual Enlightenment, French Theater on Stage, and Literature Humanities.
+Swarthmore College) works on Enlightenment literature, philosophy and science with an interdisciplinary focus on intellectual history and literary form.
+Other interests include sexuality and knowledge, theater and revolution and the place of women writers in literary history.
+Her first book, The Unfinished Enlightenment: Description in the Age of the Encyclopedia (Cornell University Press, 2010), won the Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.
+She has published articles in Representations, Diderot Studies and Studies in Eighteenth-Century Culture and has co-edited a special volume of the Romanic Review on authorship in eighteenth-century France.
+Her current project, The Enlightenment’s Last Words, is a study of the last works of the French philosophes.
+She was the recipient of a Lenfest Distinguished Faculty Award at Columbia in 2014.
+She serves on the editorial boards of Oxford University Studies in the Enlightenment and the Romanic Review, on the MLA Delegate Assembly and Division Executive Committee for Eighteenth-Century French Literature and formerly served on the Board of the Society of Fellows at Columbia University.
+She directs two M.A. programs at Columbia’s Global Center for Europe at Reid Hall in Paris, the M.A. in History and Literature and the M.A. in Global French Studies.
+At Columbia, she teaches a wide range of graduate and undergraduate courses, including Rousseau and His Critics, Enlightenment / Counter-Enlightenment, Theater and Revolution, Sexual Enlightenment, French Theater in Performance and Literature Humanities.

 The Unfinished Enlightenment: Description in the Age of the Encyclopedia.
 Ithaca: Cornell University Press, 2010.
 Winner of 2010 Kenshur Prize.